 THE MILL, in association with 4 Freedoms Festival, LLC, is proud to announce the CREATE 4 FREEDOM℠ contest, which challenges today’s high school students to examine the meaning of freedom in 2018.

-Each student must choose one of the 4 Freedoms (Freedom of Speech, Freedom of Religion, Freedom from Want, or Freedom from Fear) and create a new work of art or poetry that expresses how and why that freedom is relevant in 2018.
+Each student must choose one of the 4 Freedoms (Freedom of Speech, Freedom of Worship, Freedom from Want, or Freedom from Fear) and create a new work of art or poetry that expresses how and why that freedom is relevant in 2018.
 All students should ask themselves, “Why is this freedom important to me?” and “How can I interpret this one freedom in words or image?”

 This arts education initiative is a highlight of the 2018 4 FREEDOMS FESTIVAL℠, scheduled for July 2018.

 The submitted works will be judged by a panel of artists and professionals.
 Submissions may be humorous, satirical, or dramatic.
 The works will be judged on their artistry, creativity, thoughtfulness, & intelligence.

 Deadline 4 Entry: 4 pm EST on April 30, 2018